madkom/event-sourcing-php/README.md

 ## Repository under development.
 Come back later :)

+### About the project

+The goal of the project is to provide example micro-service powered by event sourcing architecture.

+There are two main applications.
+Read more about story around applications in `Domain Scenarios` section

+`Client`

+    Application for user registration and managing.
+    Written with DDD style, using Event Sourcing with CQRS (part) Client writes all events to Event Store
+    (Read more)[Client/README.md]

+Banking

 ### Domain Scenarios ###
 When user is created in system, account associated with him is created also.